 SWA's senior members of staff with designated responsibility for child protection undertake child protection training and training in inter-agency working, that is provided by Central Bedfordshire LSCB and undertake refresher training at 2 yearly intervals.
 The Principal and all other academy staff, including non-teaching staff, undertake appropriate induction training to equip them to carry out their responsibilities for child protection effectively, which is kept up to date by refresher training annually.
-(The Designated Teacher holds a Central File of all training dates and details).
+(The SCR holds all training dates and details).
 Staff are also committed to sign the BEST code of conduct and will also sign to say they have read the following:

 BEST Anti-Bribery Policy (Sept 2016)

 BEST Confidential Reporting (Whistle blowing) Policy (January 2018)

 BEST GDPR & Privacy Notices Policy

 BEST Health & Safety Policy (March 2018)

 BEST Safeguarding Statement (March 2018)

 SWA Behaviour Policy

 SWA E-Safety Policy

-Keeping Children Safe in Education (Sept 2018) - PART I
+Keeping Children Safe in Education (Sept 2019) - PART 1